 How To Deal And Stay in Control of Short Temper

-A large portion of individuals with a short temper struggle with controlling their emotions.
+A large portion of individuals with short temper struggle with controlling their emotions.
 However, understand that they are within your control.

 Below are a few techniques we recommend.